-David Shurtleff, acting director of the National Center for Complementary and Integrative Health (NCCIH), added that while medications clearly play a role in treating opioid use disorders-with many tools already in the armamentarium, including methadone, buprenorphine, naltrexone, and Narcan®-behavior therapies are needed to give people the tools they need to cope with their cravings, addictions, and relapses.
+David Shurtleff, acting director of the National Center for Complementary and Integrative Health (NCCIH), added that while medications clearly play a role in treating opioid use disorders-with many tools already in the armamentarium, including methadone, buprenorphine, naltrexone, and NARCAN[®]-behavior therapies are needed to give people the tools they need to cope with their cravings, addictions, and relapses.
 Cognitive-behavioral therapies and mindfulness-based approaches teach people new strategies to manage their disorders.
-He noted that these nonpharmacologic therapies, could also address pain and other co-morbidities such as depression, anxiety, and posttraumatic stress disorder, which are common in people with opioid use disorders.
-NIH has programs in place to move both non-pharmacologic and natural product approaches forward, including the Stimulating Peripheral Activity to Relieve Conditions (SPARC) program; projects exploring brain circuitry and neuromodulation as part of the Brain Research through Advancing Innovative Neurotechnologies® (BRAIN) Initiative; and the natural products portfolio at NCCIH, said Shurtleff.
+He noted that these nonpharmacological therapies, could also address pain and other co-morbidities such as depression, anxiety, and posttraumatic stress disorder, which are common in people with opioid use disorders.
+NIH has programs in place to move both non-pharmacological and natural product approaches forward, including the Stimulating Peripheral Activity to Relieve Conditions (SPARC)4 program, projects exploring brain circuitry and neuromodulation as part of the Brain Research through Advancing Innovative Neurotechnologies[®] (BRAIN) Initiative,5 and the natural products portfolio at NCCIH, said Shurtleff.